What Is Legal Translation

 29. Google Drive.
 One word: collaboration.
 It allows several people to work on the same document simultaneously.
 It’s especially useful if you have tight deadlines and there’s no time to waste.
 It’s also a great backup tool.

 30. Podio.
 Podio can act as a translation management tool.
-It has a free version and allows you to manage time and organize all the current projects.
+It has a version that allows you to manage time and organize all the current projects.
 It’s also a great place to store and share ideas with your team.